clicon/clixon/doc/FAQ.md

 	make docker # Prepares /data as shared file-system mount run.sh      # Starts an example backend and a cli
 ```
-The containers are by default downloaded from dockerhib, but you may
+The containers are by default downloaded from dockerhub, but you may
 build the containers locally:
 ```
 	cd docker